 Loyalty programs should be one of the cornerstones of any effective marketing strategy.
 According to Accenture's recent study found that “members of loyalty programs generate between 12 to 18% [higher] incremental revenue growth per year than non-members.”
 But not all loyalty programs are created equal.
-There are capabilities and approaches that make a difference in how effectively you can unlock the revenue growth potential of your loyalty program.
+There are capabilities and approaches like hyper-personalization that make a difference in how effectively you can unlock the revenue growth potential of your loyalty program.

 Today’s customers want personalized journeys from their favorite brands.
 In fact 80% of consumers are more likely to make a purchase when a company provides a personalized experience.
 But how is this accomplished?

 Companies are already gathering customer insights from their loyalty programs, but often these insights are disparate and hard to access.
 By using machine learning and artificial intelligence technology, marketers can seamlessly deliver offers that are individually tailored to their customers.
 These 1:1 personalized loyalty offers are fine-tuned to individual customers based on their recent activities, rather than relying on large segments or cohorts according to demographics.

 Loyalty offerings have long been restricted to just dollars, points and the occasional tiered reward program.
 And while effective, this one-size-fits-all approach to rewards limits your ability to forge personal connections with your consumers.
 Instead, increase customer loyalty with rewards that reflect the customer's individual interests.